squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

  * :g:`output@t` is the output performed by action at t;
  * :g:`cond@t` is the executability condition at t;
  * :g:`frame@t` is the sequence of all previous outputs up to t;
- * :g:`exec@t` is the conjonction of all executability conditions up to t.
+ * :g:`exec@t` is the conjunction of all executability conditions up to t.

 Formulas
 ++++++++